top of page

 2. Perfectionist Tendencies

-High achievers often hold themselves to very high standards, and this can lead to great results.
+High-achievers often hold themselves to very high standards, and this can lead to great results.
 However, it can also create a never-ending cycle of pressure and expectations.
 This can make it difficult to create change and take risks, as high achievers fear not meeting their own high standards.
-By acknowledging that mistakes and failure are a natural part of growth and progress, high achievers can free themselves from the constraints of perfectionism and unlock their true potential.

 3. Future Focused